SC-Networks/evalanche-soap-api-connector/docs/pooldataminer.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the pooldataminer by an external id
+Retrieve a pooldataminer by its external id

 ```